ritvikmath/jekyll-now/_posts/2017-4-3-How_Many_Hearts.md

 \mathbf{E}(S) = \mathbf{E}(\sum_{n=1}^{N-1} B_{i}) = \sum_{n=1}^{N-1} \mathbf{E}(B_{i}) = \sum_{n=1}^{N-1} \mathbf{P}(B_{i}=1)
 $$

-using in the last equality the fact that the mean of an indicator variable is the probability that this variable is 1.
+using in the second equality that the **expected value of a sum is the sum of the expected values** and in the last equality the fact that the **mean of an indicator variable is the probability that this variable is 1**.

 We can go one step further if we make another assumption: